Martin Luther, the Reformation, and the Jews

 martin luther, church, pray

 How did Martin Luther treat those whom he had power over?
-At first he supported the Jewish communities as he expected them to convert to his form of “Christianity” after his split with the Roman Pontiff and Church.
+At first, he supported the Jewish communities as he expected them to convert to his form of “Christianity” after his split with the Roman Pontiff and Church.
 To his dismay the Jewish community continued in Judaism.
 This apparent lack of understanding and gratitude on the part of European Jewry enraged Martin Luther.

-Luther wrote a book entitled, “On the Jews and Their Lies” after their refusal to convert to his new form of Christianity.
+Martin Luther wrote a book entitled, “On the Jews and Their Lies” after their refusal to convert to his new form of Christianity.
 Adolph Hitler used this book as a basis for parts of his book, “Mein Kampf.”
 What Luther said of the Jews should leave NO doubt about his lack of Christianity and ethics.
 The following are seven quotes from Luther’s book, On the Jews and their Lies.”

 -“First, to set fire to their synagogues or schools and to bury and cover with dirt whatever will not burn, so that no man will ever again see a stone or cinder of them.
 This is to be done in honor of our Lord and of Christendom…